 Olive Branch real estate is some of the most expensive in Mississippi, although Olive Branch house values don't compare to the most expensive real estate in the U.S.

-Olive Branch is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Olive Branch isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Olive Branch are a mix of both white- and blue-collar jobs.
 Overall, Olive Branch is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Olive Branch who work in office and administrative support (16.34%), sales jobs (11.42%), and management occupations (8.92%).

 Also of interest is that Olive Branch has more people living here who work in computers and math than 95% of the places in the US.